International English Language Testing System

 - The module has multiple choice, fill in the blanks, summary completion, True/False/Not Given, Yes/No/Not given, matching lists or endings, choosing a heading, and labeling a diagram, etcetera.

-- No transfer time is given at the end of the reading module to transfer your answers to the answer sheet.
+- No transfer time is given at the end of the reading module to transfer the answers to the answer sheet.

 - There are two tasks in the writing module.